bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 #### XML configuration ####
 XML testing file handles many technical configurations: server address, used tools and related configuration.

-Business configuration can be done through the �unknown� parameters.
+Business configuration can be done through the `unknown` parameters.
 These are parameters which are not known from the framework.
 They are added to a list of business parameters.

-#### Confg.ini configuration ####
+#### env.ini configuration ####
-XML configurations are done statically and must be duplicated through all the test suites (or using �testConfiguration� parameter).
-It�s not possible to have a centralized configuration which depends on test environment.
+XML configurations are done statically and must be duplicated through all the test suites (or using `testConfiguration` parameter).
+It's not possible to have a centralized configuration which depends on test environment.

 *Example:* the server URL depends on testing phase.
 They are not the same in production and in integration phase.

-That�s why the �env.ini� file is made for.
+That's why the `env.ini` file is made for.
 Each tested application can embed a env.ini file whose format is:

 ![](images/config_ini_example.png)

-�General� section is for common configuration (e.g: a database user name which does not depends on environment) and other sections are specific to named test environments.
-Here, we define a �Dev� environment.
+`General` section is for common configuration (e.g: a database user name which does not depends on environment) and other sections are specific to named test environments.
+Here, we define a `Dev` environment.
 Then, when launching test, user MUST define the environment on which test will be run with the option `-Denv=Dev`

-Keys defined in environment sections override the ones in �General� section.
+Keys defined in environment sections override the ones in `General` section.
 This file must be located in "<<t>application root>/data/<<t>application name>/config" folder.

 These configurations are also stored in the business configuration.

+#### seleniumRobot server ####

+Selenium robot server allows to store variables of all your test applications in a centralized place.
+See details in [chap6_Test_Manager_interfaces.md](chap6_Test_Manager_interfaces.md)

 #### Using configurations (aka business configuration) in test scripts ####
-Each webpage can use the configurations defined above using (getting variable �text� from configuration):
+Each webpage can use the configurations defined above using (getting variable `text` from configuration):

 ![](images/get_param_example.png)